executebig/www/content/fellowship/apply.md

 ## The Prompt

-Imagine you are a respected legislator making key decisions on behalf of your millions of consituents. **Make a brief, thoughtful and compelling argument to advocate for one of the following declarations:**
+Imagine you are a respected legislator making key decisions on behalf of your millions of constituents. **Make a brief, thoughtful and compelling argument to advocate for one of the following declarations:**

 1. All citizens' names should be required to be palindromic.
 1. Instead of walking, people should be required to gallop.